 After the publication of Lake's book, various long-barreled Colt revolvers with 10" or 16" barrels were referred to as "Colt Buntlines".
 Colt re-introduced the revolvers in its second generation revolvers produced after 1956.

-The legend had produced the fact…
+As with so much Wyatt Earp lore, the legend had produced the fact…

 You had to have a toy one